Bobby Shane: Professional wrestling career

 The son of St. Louis referee Gus Schoenberger, he started his career in the American Wrestling Association in Minnesota.
 Eventually winning titles in the Mid-west and Hawaii.
 By 1968 he went to Georgia where he became popular.
-In 1970, he was the masked Challenger teaming up with The Professional (Doug Gilbert) winning the NWA Georgia Tag Teams titles in a tournament.
+In 1970, he was the masked Challenger teaming up with The Professional winning the NWA Georgia Tag Teams titles in a tournament.
 Later that year he defeated Nick Bockwinkel for the NWA Georgia Television Championship.

 In 1971 he moved to the NWA's Florida territory where he became a big name.
 He won the Florida Southern Heavyweight Championship from George Gaiser, as well as the NWA Florida Television Championship winning it two times from Bob Roop and Tim Woods in 1972.
 Shane won the NWA Florida Tag Team Championship with Chris Markoff, Bearcat Wright and Gorgeous George, Jr. from 1972–1974.
 Jack Brisco would have a feud with Shane during his time in Florida.
 He became known as the "King of Wrestling".
 In 1974 he went to World Championship Wrestling in Australia and feuded with Mario Milano.
 Before the plane crash he handed over his crown and cloak to Jerry Lawler to use whilst he was away.
 Jerry was meant to give these back to Bobby, this of course never happened therefore creating Jerry "The King" Lawler.

 Death

 On February 20, 1975, Shane was accompanied by Gary Hart, Austin Idol and Buddy Colt, who was piloting the Cessna 182, when they took off from Opa Locka Airport, located in Miami to Peter O. Knight Airport, located in Tampa.
 The aircraft crashed into the Tampa Bay following a stall after Colt attempted a go-around.
 Amidst the crash, the Tampa Police Department retrieved the aircraft from the water where they found Shane's body and announced that Shane had died from drowning.
 It is believed his foot was caught in the wreckage of the aircraft.
 Shane died at 29 years old, and the other wrestlers survived with minor and critical injuries.
 Hart was thrown from the plane and had suffered serious injuries (broken arm, wrist, knee, back, sternum, collarbone and vertebrae; right eye knocked loose; a partially severed nose; head trauma).
-Despite this, he managed to locate Idol and swim him to shore, then swim back and rescue Colt.
+Despite this, he managed to locate Idol and swim him to shore, then swim back and rescued Colt.
 However, swimming out a third time, Hart was unable to find Shane; reportedly he was plagued by the memory and for decades wondered whether he had done everything he could.